ganeti/ganeti/man/gnt-instance.rst

 Passing the ``--forthcoming`` option, Ganeti will not at all try to create the instance or its disks.
 Instead the instance will only be added to the configuration, so that the resources are reserved.
+If the ``--commit`` option is passed, then it is a prerequisite that an instance with that name has already been added to the configuration as a forthcoming instance and the request is to replace this instance by the newly created real one.

 The ``-B (--backend-parameters)`` option specifies the backend parameters for the instance.
 If no such parameters are specified, the